foundry-rs/book/src/reference/forge/forge-test.md

 specific block, the chain data is cached to `~/.foundry/cache`.
 If you do not want to cache the chain data, pass `--no-storage-caching`.

+Traces that cannot be decoded by local contracts when running in a forked environment (e.g. calls to contracts that live on mainnet, like tokens) can optionally be decoded using Etherscan.
+To use Etherscan for trace decoding, set `ETHERSCAN_API_KEY` or pass `--etherscan-api-key <KEY>`.

 #### Debugging

 It is possible to run a test in an interactive debugger.
 To start the debugger, pass `--debug <TEST>`.